-Issuance of Series 2011 Bonds
+Reoffering of Series 2000A Bonds

-Concurrently with the remarketing of the Series 2000A Bonds, the Corporation will issue its Series 2011 Bonds in an aggregate principal amount of \$64,280,000.
-The Series 2011 Bonds will be issued as Senior Obligations under the Master Indenture and are secured on a parity with other obligations outstanding thereunder, including the Series 2000A Bonds.
+Concurrently with the issuance of the Series 2011 Bonds, the Corporation is causing the purchase in lieu of redemption and remarketing of its Series 2000A Bonds currently outstanding in an aggregate principal amount of \$113,240,000 and the Corporation will reoffer that par amount less amounts to be retired by application of available funds.
+The Series 2000A Bonds were issued as Senior Obligations under the Master Indenture and are secured on a parity with other obligations outstanding thereunder, including the Series 2011 Bonds.